External jugular vein: Structure

-It is separated from the sternocleidomastoideus by the investing layer of the deep cervical fascia, and is covered by the platysma, the superficial fascia, and the integument; it crosses the cutaneous cervical nerve, and its upper half runs parallel with the great auricular nerve.
+It is separated from the sternocleidomastoid muscle by the investing layer of the deep cervical fascia, and is covered by the platysma, the superficial fascia, and the integument; it crosses the cutaneous cervical nerve, and its upper half runs parallel with the great auricular nerve.

 Valves

 It is provided with two pairs of valves, the lower pair being placed at its entrance into the subclavian vein, the upper in most cases about 4 cm above the clavicle.
 The portion of vein between the two sets of valves is often dilated, and is termed the sinus.

 These valves do not prevent the regurgitation of the blood, or the passage of injection from below upward.

 Variation

 The external jugular vein varies in size, bearing an inverse proportion to the other veins of the neck, it is occasionally double.

 Function

-This vein receives the occipital occasionally, the posterior external jugular, and, near its termination, the transverse cervical, transverse scapular, and anterior jugular veins; in the substance of the parotid, a large branch of communication from the internal jugular joins it.
+This vein receives the occipital vein occasionally, the posterior external jugular, and, near its termination, the transverse cervical, transverse scapular, and anterior jugular veins; in the substance of the parotid, a large branch of communication from the internal jugular joins it.

 The external jugular vein drains into the subclavian vein lateral to the junction of the subclavian vein and the internal jugular vein.